Best place to find information and services that your council provides...

 If you have been overpaid and would like to make a repayment (or pay for other Council services) please use the link below to our online payment service.

 We will give a reasonable amount of time, usually 4 weeks, in order to make payment or to make arrangements to repay the overpaid amount.
 If, after this time, the overpayment remains outstanding, we can deduct an amount from any weekly ongoing Housing Benefit you may be entitled to.

-If this is not possible, we can ask the Department for Work and Pensions to deduct a weekly amount from any Social Security benefits you may be receiving, for example from your Income Support, Job Seekers Allowance or Incapacity Benefit.
+If this is not possible, we can ask the Department for Work and Pensions to deduct a weekly amount from any Social Security benefits you may be receiving, for example from your Income Support, Job Seekers Allowance, Employment and Support Allowance or Universal Credit.

 If no payments or arrangements are made and no deductions can take place, we may take legal action against you to recover any housing benefit overpayment through the County Court.
 If this happens, a County Court Judgement will be registered against you, which could mean you may have problems obtaining credit facilities in the future.

 A housing benefit overpayment is normally recoverable from the benefit claimant, in most cases you or your partner.
 If you have an appointee, we may consider recovering the overpayment from them.
 If you have your housing benefit paid to you landlord and you move house, any overpaid housing benefit will be recovered from your landlord.